 a.)
 All projects involving tree removal in any of the affected counties.

 b.)
-For projects in federal jurisdictional wetlands in: Towns of Huron and Wolcott, Wayne County and all Towns in Cayuga and Oswego Counties.
+For projects in federal jurisdictional wetlands in: Towns of Huron and Wolcott, Wayne County and all Towns in Cayuga and Oswego Counties; and Towns of Ellisburg and Henderson in Jefferson County*.

 c.)
-For any work subject to this permit in the Towns of Sandy Creek and Richland, Oswego County, and the Towns of Henderson and Ellisburg, Jefferson County.
+For any work subject to this permit with sandy shorelines* in the Towns of Sandy Creek and Richland, Oswego County, and the Towns of Henderson and Ellisburg, Jefferson County.

 To ensure permit compliance please review the complete terms and conditions of the USACE Nationwide Permits that can be accessed at https://lrb.usace.mil/Portals/45/docs/regulatory/HighWaterInfo/Condensed NWP 3_13_ 19 for GP-0-19-003(final).pdf.